wenjunthenwj/wenjunthenwj.github.io/docs/achievements.md

 ## <b> Collecting stars </b>

 Wen Jun uses a small-scale gamification system in his classes for extra study motivation.
 Homework assignments must be handed up on time and are graded on a 1 star(:star:), 2 star(:star::star:) or 3 star(:star::star::star:) completion.
-The total number of stars will be tallied up over the year and the top 3 students will recieve a Math Genius Coin and maybe some other reward as well at the end of the year.
+The total number of stars will be tallied up over the year and the top 3 (subject to change) students will recieve a Math Genius Coin and maybe some other reward as well at the end of the year.

 ## <b> Unlocking achievements </b>